wz790/Fedora-Noble-Setup/README.md

 ### Multimedia

-**[VLC](https://www.videolan.org/vlc/):** VLC is my go-to multimedia player, but it's totally up to you whether you use it or choose something else.
+**[VLC](https://www.videolan.org/vlc/)** VLC is my go-to multimedia player, but it's totally up to you whether you use it or choose something else:
 ```bash
 # Install VLC
 sudo dnf install vlc